runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

         requires findString(Source, ToReplace, 0) <Int 0

+  // Note that the replace function is undefined when Count < 0.
+This allows different backends to
+  // implement their own behavior without contradicting these semantics.
+For instance, a symbolic
-  rule replace(Source:String, ToReplace:String, Replacement:String, Count:Int) =>
+  // backend can return #Bottom for that case, while a concrete backend can throw an exception. rule replace(Source:String, ToReplace:String, Replacement:String, Count:Int) =>
        substrString(Source, 0, findString(Source, ToReplace, 0)) +String Replacement +String
        replace(substrString(Source, findString(Source, ToReplace, 0) +Int lengthString(ToReplace), lengthString(Source)), ToReplace, Replacement, Count -Int 1)